 The details of the test are contained on this page.
 It has been drawn up after consultation with LMA Examiners, the BMFA, and the CAA .
 It is specifically designed to ensure that those who qualify are competent to fly at LMA events to which the public is admitted.

 These test details are applied in conjunction with the LMA Handbook.
 Examiners are expected to make use of their experience and knowledge of well established practice backed up by these notes, by the Handbook and by liaising where necessary with the Chief Examiner or Proficiency Scheme Secretary.
 This last point is important to achieve the necessary consistency and in order to provide feedback so that we can bring in any improvements which Examiners may find advisable.

 Throughout it should be remembered that the point of the Proficiency Scheme is to ensure that people who fly in public are SAFE to do so.
 It is also hoped that it will help to raise standards generally.
 We expect that any competent and experienced member will be able to qualify.

 A list of examiners who can carry out this test is given here.
+Any inspector or examiner in the list can carry out a proficiency test.
 Feel free to approach one of them.
 They will be only too willing to help you.